preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 .. image:: tutorial-example.png

-When creating a tutorial, there can be either a Wizard or a TooltiptTutorial available for the page, so the first step is always to select this.
+When creating a tutorial, there can be either a Wizard or a Tooltip tutorial available for the page, so the first step is always to select this.
+If there is one type of tutorial and you select the other type, the tutorial will be saved as a new version, replacing the former.

 .. image:: wizard-or-tooltip.png